 To put differently, the issue is about the basis through which right and wrong are assessed, and by which standards wrongfulness is adjudged.
 In theory, there is a general concord that the UN Human Rights Charter is the global moral reference, which defines the general code of ethics and human values of our modern times.
 However, in real terms, most nations uphold dissimilar descriptions of morality and ethical codes, not to discuss their contrasting comprehension of right and wrong.

 It is surrealistic to deny that what is wrong to some is not right to others, and vice versa.
-What civil liberty and human rights symbolize in some parts of the world, could signify insubordination, and vice in other parts.
-What terrorism and suicidal attacks mean to the most nations, could mean Jihad and martyrdom to the few, and so on.
+What civil liberty and human rights symbolize in some parts of the world, could signify insubordination and vice in other parts.
+What terrorism and suicidal attacks mean to most nations, could mean Jihad and martyrdom to the few, and so on.

 Under the current world settings, it is realistic to say that this unfortunate root problem seems far from being fully resolved in the near future.
 Besides making peace and generating development, our world needs to have universal educative initiatives and foresighted civil cooperation processes that can bring these societal and cultural openings closer to the natural virtues of mankind.

-The second critical reason revolves around the judicial process, judiciary’s role and prerogatives.
-Except for few legal and justice systems, there is a wide public acceptance that it is up to the state’s leadership and governing bodies to appoint judges, chief justices, and attorney generals.
+The second critical reason revolves around the judicial process, judiciary’s role, and prerogatives.
+Except for a few legal and justice systems, there is a wide public acceptance that it is up to the state’s leadership and governing bodies to appoint judges, chief justices, and attorney generals.
 Despite all claims that these political appointments are carried out by some designed system of confirmation, the fact remains that higher judiciary councils have no say in the nomination or confirmation of the selected top judges of their countries.